 13. Some Spanish words – try to learn a couple of words as it shows respect for being in another country.
 Even just hello, goodbye, can I have another beer, and most importantly, “where’s the bathroom?”

-If I missed anything let me know!
+If I missed anything let me know in the comments below!